Thurston's fragmentation and c-principles: On h-principle theorems whose formal sections have highly connected fibers

 \subsubsection{Semisimplicial resolutions}

 To study the filtration quotients in the diagram \ref{R}, we shall define auxiliary semisimplicial spaces.

 For the definition of semisimplicial spaces and the relevant techniques, we follow \cite{ebert2017semi}.
+Briefly, what we need about semisimplicial spaces and their (fat) realizations are as follows: first, a semisimplicial map that is a weak homotopy equivalence in each degree induces a weak homotopy equivalence between fat realizations (\cite[Theorem 2.2]{ebert2017semi}), second, there is a skeletal filtration on the fat realization that gives rise to a spectral sequence calculating the homology of the fat realization (\cite[Section 1.4]{ebert2017semi}), and the last is the technical lemma in \cite[Proposition 2.8]{galatius2018homological} that gives a useful criterion to prove that the augmentation map for an augmented semisimplicial space induces a weak homotopy equivalence after taking realizations.

-Recall that we fixed a Riemannian metric and a small positive $\epsilon$ so that all balls of radius $\epsilon$ is geodesically convex.
-We say that a subset $U$ of $M$ is {\it $\epsilon$-admissible} if it is open, geodesically convex and it can be covered by an open ball of radius $\epsilon$. \begin{defn} Let $\mathcal{O}_{\epsilon}(M)$ be the discrete poset of open subsets of $M$ that can be covered by a union of $k$ geodesically convex balls of radius at most $2^{-k}\epsilon$ for some positive integer $k$. \end{defn} \begin{defn} Let $CF_k(M)$ be the subspace of $F(M)^k$ consisting of $k$-tuples so that each one has a support contained in a ball of radius $2^{-k}\epsilon$.
+Recall that we assumed that $M$ is a geodesic space and a small positive $\epsilon$ exists so that all balls of radius $\epsilon$ are geodesically convex.
+We say that a subset $U$ of $M$ is {\it $\epsilon$-admissible} if it is open, geodesically convex and it can be covered by an open ball of radius $\epsilon$. \begin{defn} Let $\mathcal{O}_{\epsilon}(M)$ be the discrete poset of open subsets of $M$ that can be covered by a union of $k$ geodesically convex balls of radius at most $2^{-k}\epsilon$ for some positive integer $k$. \end{defn} \begin{defn} Let $CF_k(M)$ be the subspace of $F(M)^k$ consisting of $k$-tuples so that each one has support contained in one ball of radius $2^{-k}\epsilon$.
 We define the subspace $DF_k(M)$ of $CF_k(M)$ to be {\it degenerate} $k$-tuples that is the union of their supports can be covered by $k_0$ balls of radius $2^{-k_0}\epsilon$ for some $k_0<k$.
 We denote the quotient space $CF_k(M)/DF_k(M)$ by $NF_k(M)$.
 Similarly, we can define $CF^f_k(M)$, $DF^f_k(M)$ and $NF^f_k(M)$. \end{defn}

 The natural maps $NF_k(M)\to F_k(M)/F_{k-1}(M)$ and $NF^f_k(M)\to F^f_k(M)/F^f_{k-1}(M)$ are $(k!)$-sheeted covers away from the base points.
 So if $\Sigma_k$ denotes the permutation group on $k$ letters, we have the spectral sequence of the action whose $E^2$-page is $H_p(\Sigma_k;H_q( NF_k(M)))$ converging to $H_{p+q}(F_k(M)/F_{k-1}(M))$.
-Similarly we have the same spectral sequence for $NF^f_k(M)$ and the comparison of the spectral sequences implies the following. \begin{lem} If the induced map $NF_k(M)\to NF^f_k(M)$ is $j$-acyclic so is the map between the filtration quotients
+Similarly, we have the same spectral sequence for $NF^f_k(M)$ and the comparison of the spectral sequences implies the following. \begin{lem} If the induced map $NF_k(M)\to NF^f_k(M)$ is $j$-acyclic so is the map between the filtration quotients